xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges25.md

 When not explicitly set, the `sparse` attribute defaults to `false` for new indexes.

 This causes a change in behavior when creating a unique hash index without specifying the sparse flag.
-The unique hash index will be created in a non-sparse variant in ArangoDB 2.5.
+The unique hash index will be created in a non-sparse variant in AvocadoDB 2.5.

 In 2.4 and before, unique hash indexes were implicitly sparse, always excluding `null` values from the index.
 There was no option to control this behavior, and sparsity was neither supported